 In fact, no one is quite sure what the original design was.
 Commodore Esek Hopkins commissioned a “striped” jack, which many historians believe was the 13 stripes and nothing more.
 The earliest attested flag is from 1880, over 100 years after the formation of the Continental Navy and nearly a century after the formation of the United States Navy, and looked like what we now call the First Navy Jack.
 This design is found in History of the Flag of the United States by Admiral George Henry Preble, an influential history tome of the time.
 While this doesn’t mean that the early Navy didn’t fly the First Navy Jack, modern scholarship generally agrees that people believed this to be the design of the flag because of an incorrect pressing plate from the time of the American Revolution.

-This flag has an interesting and mysterious history, but it might be attractive to American patriots for one simple reason: It combines the symbolism of the American nation along with the symbolism of resistance to tyranny.
-For those who want to simultaneously show off their love of liberty alongside their love of America, there may be no better option than the First Navy Jack – steeped in all the great traditions of a great nation.
+U.S. Navy Jack flag history is as interesting as it is mysterious, but it might be attractive to American patriots for one simple reason: It combines the symbolism of the American nation along with the symbolism of resistance to tyranny.
+For those who want to simultaneously show off their love of liberty alongside their love of America, there may be no better option than the First Navy Jack – steeped in all the great traditions of the USA.